On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Summary and discussion

-By postulating that the responses of idealized models of receptive fields in terms of scale-normalized spatial and temporal derivative operators are to be possible to match between the image domains before and after the geometric image transformations, we have predicted a set of variabilities over (i)~spatial scaling transformations, (ii)~image rotations, (iii)~the degree of spatial elongation of the receptive fields, (iv)~a 4:th spatial degree of freedom, (v)~Galilean transformation over image space-time and (vi)~temporal scaling transformations.
-We have considered the plausibility of covariance properties of the either purely spatial or joint spatio-temporal receptive fields with regard to these 7 degrees of freedom (the Galilean transformation comprises 2 degrees of freedom), in view of neurophysiological evidence and structural properties regarding how populations of receptive field responses can be computed based on structural properties of the families of receptive fields under variabilities over the filter parameters.
-In the absence of sufficient neurophysiological or psychophysical evidence to firmly state whether the predicted properties would hold in the primary visual cortex of higher mammals, we have in Section~\ref{sec-outlines-neurophys} pointed to ideas for future research to characterize these properties in more detail.
+We have considered potential support for the covariance properties of the either purely spatial or joint spatio-temporal receptive fields with regard to these 7 degrees of freedom (the Galilean transformation comprises 2 degrees of freedom), in view of neurophysiological evidence and structural properties regarding how populations of receptive field responses can be computed based on structural properties of the families of receptive fields under variabilities over the filter parameters.
+In the absence of sufficient neurophysiological or psychophysical evidence to firmly state whether the predicted properties would hold in the primary visual cortex of higher mammals, we have in Section~\ref{sec-outlines-neurophys} pointed to directions for future neurophysiological investigations to characterize these properties in more detail.

-Concerning a possible expansion of the shapes of the simple cells with regard to the degrees of freedom of the considered 4 main types of geometric image transformations in terms of (i)~spatial scaling transformations, (ii)~affine image transformations, (iii)~Galilean transformations and (iv)~temporal scaling transformations, it is of interest to consider the number of receptive fields in the early layers of the visual hierarchy.
+Concerning a possible expansion of the shapes of the simple cells with regard to the degrees of freedom of the considered 4 main types of geometric image transformations in terms of (i)~spatial scaling transformations, (ii)~affine image transformations, (iii)~Galilean transformations and (iv)~temporal scaling transformations, it is interesting to consider the number of receptive fields in the early layers of the visual hierarchy.
 Given that the 1~M output channels from the retina are mapped to 1~M output channels from the lateral geniculate nucleus (LGN) to the primary visual cortex (V1) to 190~M neurons in V1 with 37~M output channels (see DiCarlo {\em et al.\/} (\citeyear{DiCZocRus12-Neuron}) Figure~3), the substantial expansion of the number of receptive fields from the LGN to V1 would indeed be consistent with an expansion of the shapes of the receptive fields over shape parameters of the receptive fields.